f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/Nutanix/nutanix_community_edition_2.1_installation.rst

 Below are the following hardware requirements for running CE in our environment,

 * CPU: Intel Sandy Bridge (VT-x or AVX), or AMX Zen or later, 4 cores minimum
+* Memory: 32 GB minimum, 64 GB or greater recommended
+* NIC: Intel or Realtek, 1 GbE or 2.5 GbE

+* HBA: AHCI SATA or LSI Controller with IT mode (best) or IR mode (Passthrough or Raid-O)

+* Storage device: Data disk with 500 GB minimum, 18 TB maximum (can be SSD or HDD)

+* Storage device: CVM (hot-tier flash) with 200 GB minimum (must be SSD)

+* Hypervisor Boot Disk: 32GB minimum (for external drives, use USB 3.0)

+* Imaging Software: Open-source imaging software such as Rufus.